Joe Larkin

 Girl In The Picture

-As his battalion moved from the south to northern Korea, Joe Larkin's battalion passed through several villages coming in contact with the Korean people.
-The civilians were very thankful for what the US troops were doing.
-One little girl saw a picture of Joe Larkin's niece in his pocket, and kept pointing at the picture, but Joe Larkin didn't understand.
-He called over an interpreter and he said the girl couldn't believe that his niece had a flower in her hair.
+Joe Larkin recalls his battalion's movement from the south to northern Korea, during which they passed through several villages and came into contact with the Korean people.
+He notes that the civilians were very grateful for the assistance the U.S. troops were providing.
+One little girl saw a picture of his niece in his pocket and kept pointing at it, but he didn’t understand her excitement.
+He remembers calling over an interpreter, who explained that the girl couldn't believe his niece had a flower in her hair.

 Share YouTube: